Isle Royale National Park: Fun for All Ages in 2020

 It’s not only getting to the island that can be a challenge but getting around it as well.
 There are no cars or buses, so you can either hike the island’s many trails or canoe or kayak around it.
 Yet for all its rugged wilderness, it also offers amenities of home for those visitors not bringing their own tent and canoe.
 With a little planning and inside knowledge, Isle Royale can be a great trip for seniors wanting to have an awesome wilderness experience.

 Designated as wilderness, this archipelago offers hiking, kayaking & scuba diving in Lake Superior.
 It’s considered one of the most remote and least visited National Parks in the United States.
-Visitors must start from the Keweenaw Peninsula of Michigan to hop on a ferry ride of 6 hours from Houghton or 3 hours from Copper Harbor.
+Visitors must start from the Keweenaw Peninsula of Michigan to hop on a ferry ride of 6 hours from Houghton on the Ranger or 3 hours from Copper Harbor aboard the Queen IV.
 Ferry service is also available from Grand Portage Minnesota and via Seaplane.

 Over 50? – Planning Early Is Key for a Great Trip to Isle Royale